WesternConcrete/party/README.md

 # APP DESCRIPTION

--This social media app is in early development.
+-This is a personal project of mine.
+It is essentially a social media app and it is in very early development.

 -Currently using technologies such as Django, React Native, Redux, and a Django REST framework for development.